albertomontesg/davis-interactive/README.md

 This is a framework to evaluate interactive segmentation models over the [DAVIS 2017](http://davischallenge.org/index.html) dataset.
 The code aims to provide an easy-to-use interface to test and validate interactive segmentation models.

-This tool is also used to evaluate the Interactive Track of the DAVIS Challenges on Video Object Segmentation.
-More info about the latest challenge edition in the [DAVIS website](https://davischallenge.org/) and the [Challenge](/challenge) subsection.
+This tool is also used to evaluate the [Interactive Track](/challenge) of the DAVIS Challenges on Video Object Segmentation.
+More information about the latest challenge edition in the <a href="https://davischallenge.org/" target="_blank">DAVIS website</a>.

 You can find an example of how to use the package in the following repository: